 OKRs are Objectives and Key Results.
-They connect organisation, team, and individual objectives to achieve measurable results by having everyone work together towards a unified direction
+They connect organization, team, and individual objectives to achieve measurable results by having everyone work together towards a unified direction

 If an Objective is what we want to achieve, then Key Results are the measure of how we achieve it.